 - (D) Grantee's billings shall contain statements advising accounts of Grantee's right to charge interest on delinquent bills. - (E) Grantee will provide the Director a list of delinquent accounts upon request. - (d) Uniform Handling Collection Services.
-Uniform Handling Collection Services will not be implemented in Zones C-1 and C-2.
-In no event shall any change be effective prior to the Board's approval of an amendment to the Franchise Agreement. - (e) Uniform Handling Service Areas Delinquent Accounts.
+Pursuant to County Code Section 46.0501, as it currently exists or may hereinafter be amended, Grantee shall provide all Residential dwellings and Commercial Business premises in Zone A Discarded Materials Collection services as described in Exhibit "A-1" at the rates prescribed in Exhibit "E", unless otherwise approved by the Director.
+Uniform Handling Collection Services will not be implemented in Zone C. In no event shall any change be effective prior to the Board's approval of an amendment to the Franchise Agreement. - (e) Uniform Handling Service Areas Delinquent Accounts.
 Pursuant to County Code Section 46.0506, as it currently exists or may hereinafter be amended, all Subscribers listed on the annual list of delinquent accounts submitted to the Division shall be notified of the public hearing before the Board regarding the collection of delinquent fees on the tax roll.
 Grantee shall mail these notices to Subscribers.